wu-hongjun/Hackintosh-Razer-Blade-RZ09-0301/README.md

    * [Solution](https://www.tonymacx86.com/threads/catalina-hates-me.286452/post-2028954) for `ERROR: apfs_module_start: 1683`.
 Make sure to have it in `/ACPI/patched/` otherwise the installer will stuck in the loading screen.

 #### AppleALC
-* Make sure you inject audio id = 3, not 1 in config.plist.
+* Make sure you inject audio layout-id = 3, not 1 in config.plist/Devices/Audio.

+#### Realtek Audio in Windows
+* If audio is not working in Windows, use [MEDIA_6.0.1.8437_WHQL_140133](https://github.com/Errrneist/Hackintosh-Razer-Blade-Advanced/tree/master/DRIVERS/WINDOWS/SOUND/MEDIA_6.0.1.8437_WHQL_140133).

 #### System Preferences
    * [ARTICLE - How to customize the “About This Mac” section of a Mac, Joaquim Barbosa](https://www.idownloadblog.com/2017/01/13/how-to-modify-about-this-mac-hackintosh/).